emsilva/devcontainer/README.md

 - Default terminal: `zsh`
 - History persisted across rebuilds (`/commandhistory` volume)
 - Symlinked user dotfiles from `.devcontainer/user` into `$HOME`
+- Every `.template` file under `.devcontainer` renders automatically on post-create, and the installer updates `.gitignore` so the generated outputs stay ignored even as new templates are added
 - Unified environment setup: a single `env-base.sh` shared by login/non-login shells keeps PATH consistent
 - Port forwarding is now fully dynamic: no predeclared list; VS Code will just notify when a process starts listening (configured with `onAutoForward=notify`).